kanhaiyasingh12/Implantation-plan-azure-function/DAY2/meeting_docs.md

 >I first verified the supported log categories for both Linux and Windows apps to avoid deployment issues.

+> After that I implemented the standard diag-helios-dev configuration with FunctionAppLogs and AllMetrics, sending the data to the appropriate Log Analytics workspaces.

 > Then I tested the configuration on one Function App as a pilot and confirmed that the logs were successfully routed to helios-dev-logs.

 >After that, I rolled out the same configuration to the remaining 9 Function apps.
 And I verified everything against the live Azure Monitor configuration, and the coverage is now 10 out of 10, and all are worked properly.